What is Circling? Directory

 We have long wanted to introduce people to events before they actually attend and we have some 3D immersive training films coming soon, as we say.
 It is possible to buy cheap, or even make goggles that we hope will allow wide access to these films.
 They are available as a package on our training page.
 All you need in addition is a mobile telephone with access to the host website.
 We have a taster on the training page.

 You may also want to read Taylor Prewitt's experience at a games evening, published here.
-We do distinguish between Authentic Relating and games in our practice. (
+We do distinguish between Authentic Relating and games in our practice.
+(Contact us if you want to know more about this or anything else on this page or site).

 This montage of experiences below, where we have been able to collect images of circling and related activities we have run over the years shows joy, belonging, authenticity, compassion, empathy and connection that is available.
 It will, we hope, go the rest of the way to inspire you to join us at one of our events!